DMParker1/METF-mapping/publications.md

 # METF-mapping Publications

-Below is a curated list of peer-reviewed publications resulting from the METF mapping program, grouped by theme. *Brief annotations can be added in italics after each citation.*
+Below is a curated list of peer-reviewed publications resulting from the METF mapping program, grouped by theme. *Brief annotations will be added in italics after each citation.*

 ---